Raise the Wage Act Information

 - Gradually raise the federal minimum wage from $7.25 to $15 by 2025;

 - Index future increases in the federal minimum wage to median wage growth to ensure the value of minimum wage does not once again erode over time;

-- Guarantee tipped workers are paid at least the full federal minimum wage by phasing out the subminimum wage for tipped workers, which will ensure consistent, livable pay without eliminating tips;
+- Guarantee tipped workers are paid at least the full federal minimum wage by phasing out the subminimum wage for tipped workers, which will ensure decent, consistent pay without eliminating tips;

 - Guarantee teen workers are paid at least the full federal minimum wage by phasing out the rarely used subminimum wage for youth workers; and